Your Optometrist Treats Pink Eye

 Commonly referred to as conjunctivitis, pink eye is an inflammation of the conjunctiva, which is the clear thin tissue that lines the inside of the eyelid over the white part of the eye.
 When it becomes infected it doesn't necessarily lead to vision damage, however seeking immediate treatment will minimize the effects of the condition spreading further to other parts of the eye.

 Pink eye typically clears up on its own, with no long-term complications.
 Optometry is your best resource in managing the irritating problem, through healing eye drops, rest, avoiding hand contact with the infected eye, by not rubbing the eye and spreading it elsewhere.
-Children and daycare centers tend to have more of a prevalence of conjunctivitis, and we recommend a visit with our eye doctor in Kansas to take all necessary precautions in managing and healing the condition.
+Children and daycare centers tend to have more of a prevalence of conjunctivitis, and we recommend a visit with our eye doctor in Kansas and Missouri to take all necessary precautions in managing and healing the condition.

 Possible causes of pink eye